220214-Java-React/nasim_evans_p1_frontend/source/Readme.txt

+index.html: ---The First page of the site.
-index.html: ---The primary page for all users
+            ---users can either register or login to the site home.html: ---The primary page for all users
             ---content is dynamic based on the users role.
             ---not the first page in the site

-login.html: ---The First page of the site.
-            ---users can either register or login to the site

 login.js:   ---The functionality of login and registration page